 Medium Risk Confined Spaces

-Other Training Courses – Working in Medium Risk Confined Spaces
+Construction & Utility Courses – Medium Risk Confined Spaces

-If you are working in a confined space which may require you to use escape breathing apparatus and have to enter the space using *manual or mechanical access equipment; this is the suitable level for you.
+If you are working in a confined space which may require you to use escape breathing apparatus.
+If you have to enter the space using *manual or mechanical access equipment.

 *Manual or mechanical access –

 Horizontally entering a confined space by walking or climbing or working away from the vertical entry with restricted use of a rescue line.

 Vertically entering a confined space using a man-riding winch or ladder where both operatives will need assisted rescue and fall protection.